Article at a Glance:

-Dr. DiNicolantonio’s extensive research for his book The Salt Fix: Why the Experts Got It All Wrong--and How Eating More Might Save Your Life offers an extensive and holistic look at weight gain, hydration, aging, and more.
-Here are 5 reasons his research has shown salt to be beneficial before a workout:
+Dr. DiNicolantonio’s research for his book The Salt Fix: Why the Experts Got It All Wrong--and How Eating More Might Save Your Life offers an extensive and holistic look at weight gain, hydration, aging, and more.
+Here are five reasons salt is beneficial before a workout, according to his research:

 Improved Workout Performance

-Increasing salt is an optimum way to increase energy levels and boost overall performance in your workouts.
-When you stop restricting salt your insulin levels can drop, allowing your body to access it’s energy reserves – or fat.
-DiNicolantonio also notes that when you increase your salt intake to supply the body with energy, your salt retaining hormones go down, improving the sensitivity of your fat cells to insulin.
+Increasing salt is an optimum way to improve energy levels and boost overall performance in your workouts.
+When you stop restricting salt, your insulin levels can drop, allowing your body to access it’s energy reserves – or fat.
+DiNicolantonio also notes that when you increase your salt intake to supply the body with energy, your salt-retaining hormones go down, improving the sensitivity of your fat cells to insulin.

-When boosting salt intake to an appropriate level, our energy levels go up, our endurance boosts and the cardiovascular blood flow achieves new heights.
+When boosting salt intake to an appropriate level, our energy levels go up, our endurance boosts, and cardiovascular blood flow achieves new heights.
 All of these things lead to stronger, more efficient, and less exhausting workouts.
-Optimum muscle performance is one of the best side effects, allowing you to reach your goals in less time than you alternatively would have.
+Optimum muscle performance is one of the best benefits, allowing you to reach your goals in less time than you would have otherwise.

-Blood volume drops in just 3 minutes when exercising vigorously.
-If you can increase blood volume prior to exercise by consuming more salt, it can help to increase cardiovascular blood flow.
-Without pre-workout salt consumption, your standard blood volume is primarily supplying your working muscles during exercise and does not have the blood volume it could also use to send to the heart.
+Blood volume drops in just three minutes when exercising vigorously.
+If you can increase blood volume prior to exercise by consuming more salt, it can help boost cardiovascular blood flow.
+Without pre-workout salt consumption, your standard blood volume is primarily supplying your working muscles during exercise and doesn't have the blood volume it could also use to send to the heart.

 Reduced Risk of Hyponatremia

 Did you know that the average person exercising loses over a quart of sweat per hour?
-Double that for intense or long-duration workouts, or for those who run.
+Double that for intense or long-duration workouts or for those who run.
 A condition called hyponatremia can occur when the sodium in your blood is abnormally low.
-The more you workout, the more sodium you lose and the more that sodium needs to be replaced in order to prevent the chance of hyponatremia.
+The more you workout, the more sodium you lose and the more that sodium needs to be replaced in order to prevent hyponatremia.

 Hyponatremia is fairly common in adults who exercise regularly and can become quite severe if not monitored.
 The warning signs include nausea, fatigue, headaches, and confusion.
 The good news is that it has an easy fix!
 You guessed it – consuming salt before your workouts.
-It can also lead to a decreased risk for arrhythmias and cramps.
+This can also reduce your risk for arrhythmias and cramps.